 A: No. Units will no longer be asked to conduct a Family Friends of Scouting unit presentation.
 Units may choose to continue holding a Friends of Scouting presentation on their own if they would like, but the council will not be asking you to schedule them.

-Q: Since my matching gift and volunteer hours are not going toward my unit’s FFOS goal, can those dollars go to our unit’s bank account?
+Q: Since my matching gift and volunteer hours are not going toward my unit’s Friends of Scouting goal, can those dollars go to our unit’s bank account?

 A: Only 501c3 non-profit organizations like Northern Star Scouting can accept these contributions.
 Matching gifts will remain an important source of support for families who may need scholarships to participate in Scouting and we ask for your continued support to leverage your employer’s generosity for Northern Star Scouting.

-A: Scouting is funded by generous individuals, families, corporations and community members and we will continue to need this support moving forward to keep local Scouting strong.
-The Friends of Scouting campaign will focus in different ways, no longer through unit FFOS presentations, to raise dollars to support local Scouting programs.
+A: Scouting is funded by generous individuals, families, corporations and community organizations and we will continue to need this support moving forward to keep local Scouting strong.
+The Friends of Scouting campaign will focus in different ways, no longer through Family FOS (unit presentations), to raise dollars to support local Scouting programs.